-This restaurant was opposite to the hostel I stayed at in Moshi, so I visited it a couple of times.
+This restaurant was opposite to the We Travel Hostel where I stayed at in Moshi, so I visited it a couple of times.
 It is a modest place serving mostly street food which two cooks grill outside, from morning until late at night.
 They have a few tables outdoors, on the sidewalk alongside the restaurant.

 The prices are very low, and many locals come here either to eat in or take away after work.
 They don’t serve alcohol, only homemade juice or bottled soda.
 I can recommend the grilled chicken, the mishkaki with fries, the chipsi mayai and the Zanzibari pizza.

 If you order meat, make sure it comes directly from the grill and not from the pot that keeps it warm after it’s been cooked.

 Kilimanjaro Coffee Lounge